elias972/elias972/README.md

 ## 🎓 Student Engineer in Computer Science, Mobility, and Security

 I'm currently in my final year at the **École des Mines de Saint-Étienne (EMSE)**, specializing in Computer Science, Mobility, and Security.
-I'm passionate about Data Science , Artificial Intelligence and Computer Vision, and I'm seeking a final-year internship in these fields.
+I'm passionate about Data Science, Artificial Intelligence, and Computer Vision, and I'm seeking a final-year internship in these fields.

 ---